tjr357/testing-notes/meetings/salesforce.stand-up.2022.04.04.md

 -
 ---
 ## Miscellaneous
-- @Chip will be taking over some BA duties
+- @people.Chip will be taking over some BA duties
 - There's a move to JIRA meeting, Chip will be attending
 - S67325